How to Make Soft and Thick Tortillas

 A Thick Homemade Tortilla--Wholesome and so Good

 I've always liked tortillas but never cared for their "thinness."
 I've noticed that thin tortillas can become soggy and they tear quite easily.
-While their thinness makes them pliable and as such they can be rolled around ingredients, such as for wraps, and are suited for that purpose, for other uses, they can be awkward.
-Never mind that they seem lightweight and when you are hankering for a real meal, they may not scratch your culinary itch.
+While their thinness makes them pliable and as such they can be rolled around ingredients, such as for wraps, and for other uses, they can be awkward.
+Never mind that they seem lightweight and when you are hankering for a real meal, they may not seem all that filling.

-It is very easy to make thick tortillas from home and these do in a pinch when you are out of bread or low on ingredients and looking for something to make, whether you need to have bread on hand or wish for something a little different.
+It is very easy to make thick tortillas from home and these do quite nicely when you are out of bread, low on ingredients or wish for something a little different.
 And the great thing about making your own tortillas is flavor.
-I notice with some of the store-bought tortillas, that there's an under taste I don't care for.
+I notice, with some of the store-bought tortillas, there's an under-taste I don't care for.

 - 2 cups flour (white or whole wheat)